olgarozhdestvina/Applied-Databases/README.md

 * MySQL-Queries: 5 MySQL queries in a .txt format.
 * Mongo-Queries: 4 MongoDB queries in a .txt format.
-* PythonApp: work with MySQL and MongoDB.
+* PythonApp: interation with MySQL and MongoDB databases.
 * Normalisation: .doc file containing analysis of an employee database and my evaluation of its design.

 <br>